PolskiPiter/Blender-Addon-Creator-music-visualization/README.md

 1. The first two fields allow you to specify the location of the MP3 file to be loaded and the place to save our visualization.
 2. The third field is used to import a 'COWM.obj' file with an object for visualization.
 It is necessary to generate the visualization.
 The 'COWM.obj' file is located in the folder with the 'VMAddony.py' file.
 3. The fourth field allows you to name the video file.
-4. The three further options allow you to modify elements occurring in the visualization by changing colors.
+4. The next three options allow the modification of elements occurring in the visualisation by changing colours or changing the direction of rotation of the visualisation object.
 5. The other options allow you to specify video resolution, quality and frame rate.
 In case the user knows what is the sampling rate of the MP3 file can change it.
 6. After pressing the 'RENDER VISUALIZATION' button, a console appears, which is used to inform about the current state of preparation for rendering and the progress of visualization generation.
 Generation duration depends on the equipment, length of music (I recommend songs longer or equal to 1 minute) and selected parameters by the user.